MicrosoftDocs/windowsserverdocs/EssentialsDocs/migrate/Move-Windows-SBS-2011-Essentials-to-the-Destination-Server-for-migration.md

 ---
 title: "Move Windows SBS 2011 Essentials settings and data to the Destination Server for Windows Server Essentials migration"
-description: "Describes how to use Windows Server Essentials" ms.date: 10/03/2016 ms.topic: article ms.assetid: 47548994-9fa0-42e0-afa4-c2ccbd063acb
+description: Learn how to move Windows SBS 2011 Essentials settings and data to the Destination Server for Windows Server Essentials migration. ms.date: 10/03/2016 ms.topic: article ms.assetid: 47548994-9fa0-42e0-afa4-c2ccbd063acb